-- basic integration chapter - The section on registering the application using dtappintegrate in the
+- Solaris Common Desktop Environment: Programmer's Guide basic integration chapter - The section on registering the application using dtappintegrate in the Solaris Common Desktop Environment: Advanced User's and System Administrator's Guide

 Recommended Integration

 The Common Desktop Environment contains components and guidelines to use so that your application will integrate well with other applications on the desktop.
 This chapter provides an overview of each recommended component and guideline that you should use to enhance your application's level of consistency with the desktop.